thma/thma.github.io/posts/2022-08-01-dependency-validation-of-clean-architecture.md

   where
     -- | verify checks a single import declaration.
     --   An import is compliant iff:
-    --   1. it refers to some external package which not member of the 'packages' list --   2. the package dependency is a member of the compliant dependencies between elements of the 'packages' list. verify :: ModName -> Import -> Bool verify pFrom imp =
+    --   1. it refers to some external package which not member of the 'packages' list or --   2. the package dependency is a member of the compliant dependencies between elements of the 'packages' list. verify :: ModName -> Import -> Bool verify pFrom imp =